Lawlez/dev.lwlx.xyz/README.md

 - `siteName`: The title of your blog, e.g. `Alyssa's Cool Blog`;
 - `siteDescription`: A short description, used in the `meta` description tag, e.g. 'I write about code \'n stuff';
 - `siteCreationDate`: Used in the generated RSS feed.
 Use this format: 'March 3, 2020 04:00:00 GMT';
 - `twitterHandle`: The twitter handle for you or your blog/company, used in the Twitter meta tags.
-Include the @ symbol, e.g. '@alyssaphacker';
+Include the @ symbol, e.g. '@lawlez_';
 - `email`: Your email, used as the "webMaster" and "managingEditor" field of the generated RSS feed, e.g. `alyssa@example.com`;
-- `url`: The base URL of your website, used to "compute" default canonical links from relative paths, e.g. 'https://alyssaphacker.com';
+- `url`: The base URL of your website, used to "compute" default canonical links from relative paths, e.g. 'https://lwlx.xyz';
-- `accentColor`: The header and footer background color, e.g. `#4fc2b4`;

 ## RSS feed generation